No-deal Brexit fears rise as Johnson heads for last supper in Brussels

 "It's clear that some political impetus will be required for the talks to make any more progress," the source said, adding that if progress was made then negotiators Michel Barnier and David Frost could resume talks.

+Johnson's Brexit supremo, Michael Gove, refused on Wednesday to give odds of a deal but said the EU would have to move if there was to be an agreement.
+He had previously put the odds of securing a trade deal at 66%.

+"The EU has to move," Gove said, adding that a deal would only be possible if the bloc accepted the United Kingdom was now a sovereign nation.

-Failure to secure a deal would snarl borders, shock financial markets and disrupt delicate supply chains across Europe and beyond as the world tries to cope with the vast economic cost of the COVID-19 pandemic.
+Failure to secure a deal would snarl borders, shock financial markets and sow chaos through the delicate supply chains that thread across Europe and beyond just as the world faces the vast economic cost of the COVID-19 pandemic.

+An acrimonious no-trade deal exit would, in the short term, split the West, slice off a chunk of both British and EU gross domestic product while making trade much more expensive for businesses trading everything from car parts to Camembert.

+Sterling was flat against the dollar around 1.3369, after three straight days of losses and stands around 1% off 2-1/2 year highs hit at the end of last week.

 EU chief Brexit negotiator Barnier said on Tuesday he believed a 'no-deal' split in ties with Britain at the end of the year was now more likely than agreement on a trade pact, sources in the bloc said.